This article's swaggering headline smacks of exaggeration -- but it's true.

 Over the next several years, the stock went up and down, sometimes significantly -- but I held on.
 It mostly went up, and it split and split.
 I remember checking my portfolio regularly -- several times a day! -- to see how rich I was becoming.
 Near the stock's peak, I had a 70-bagger!
 My $3,000 investment had turned into $210,000.
 If it doubled in value only twice more, I'd be (almost) a millionaire!
 All from a measly $3,000 investment.

 Did I sell shares along the ride up?
-No. (Some of us don't know when to cut our losses.)
+No. (Selling can sometimes cost us a fortune, but other times it's the right thing to do.)
 Did I sell at least some near the top, when my mom told me to?
 Nope.
 (That strange thudding sound you hear is me banging my head on my desk.
 The silence is my mom, biting her tongue.)
 I held on.

 I continue to hold a few shares, though, and despite my inclination to curse my stupidity for not selling earlier, I'm still sitting on a handsome profit, even at current levels.
 My cost basis is ridiculously low, and this has still been one of my best investments ever.
 I shouldn't complain.